Nevada CCW Questions

 We teach with a friendly, comfortable style, without pressure.
 Students receive positive feedback, not criticism.
 We will never ask you to perform something that we ourselves cannot do.
 We seek excellence, not perfection.

-You will shoot on a clean shooting range, specifically designed for that purpose, not in a desert junkyard.
+You will shoot on a clean, safe shooting range, specifically designed for that purpose, not in a desert junkyard.
 This is very advantageous for you because it is much safer when the downrange area is free of dangerous, splattering debris and shrapnel from ricochets.

 We truly enjoy getting to know our students, and that feeling is mutual.
 We promise you an energizing, positive, rewarding experience.
 Read our testimonials in the FAQ section.